lizlouise1335/Traffic-Simulation/README.md

-(We were the first of two groups out of five total groups to submit a successful final program)
+(We were the first group to submit a successful final program.
+Only one other group out the remaining four groups also submitted a successful project.)

 TRAFFIC SIMULATION
 Version: 1.0